Pre1/algorithmicBlog/posts/todearming.md

 🎷 Music played during the cup making: The Martian – Hexadecimal 🎷

 One of these Portals, as the chief explorer officer for planet earth (yep... even in my portals I'm the CXO...).
 I find out that there's a potential life in Mars.
-So I assembled a team of advanced robot 🤖...
+So I assembled a team of advanced robots 🤖...

 		[how advance, you ask? hmmm very advanced, trust me I have seen a lot robots...]